kubevirt/demo/README.md

 Kubectl is now configured to use the cluster.
 Loading cached images from config file.

+# Enable nesting as described [below](#setting-up-minikube)
-# Enable emulation mode as nested virtualization is often not available
+# OR Enable emulation mode when nested virtualization is not available or you don't want to use it
 $ kubectl create configmap -n kube-system kubevirt-config --from-literal debug.useEmulation=true
 ```